tim-de/pytgx/README.md

 ignored by the game, however, which has no qualms about loading mods where the checksum has been zeroed out.

-There are a number of unknowns (patterns appear in some, but are not understood yet), and some values are repeated, such as the file count, which may have some relation to the unknowns between the repetitions, as the unknowns seem to have similar sizes, and seem to get bigger the bigger the overall file is.
+The number of files appears 3 times: once for each following section of the header, and following the offset of that section in the file.
+The first offset should always be `0x74`, as the first part of the header seems to have constant size, while the following offsets will depend on the number of stored files, which will cause each section to be larger or smaller.

+### File Specifications

+In this section, each contained file is described, including its location in the game's filesystem, its length, and some other attributes that I've not worked out yet.

-### FILES:
+## FILES:
 + **tgxlib.py**
-  This is just a library that contains all the abstractions and handles the heavy lifting for finding and accessing the different files contained within a .tgx or .tgw file.
+  This is a library that contains all the abstractions and handles the heavy lifting for finding and accessing the different files contained within a .tgx or .tgw file.
 + **tgxdumper.py**
   This takes a path to a .tgx file as argument and extracts all the